-In the formative days of synthwave, “outrun” and “outrun electro” were the most common names for the genre, with “synthwave” and “retrowave” overtaking them in popularity roughly around 2013.
-As the genre continues to expand, “outrun” remains a useful term for describing the specific music style established by the earliest synthwave releases.
+In the formative days of synthwave, “outrun” and “outrun electro” were the most common names for the genre, with “synthwave” overtaking them in popularity roughly around 2014.
+As the genre continues to expand, “outrun” remains a useful term for describing the specific music style established on the earliest synthwave releases.

 Teddy Boy (2006)

 The Unicorn & The Lost City of Alvograth (2008)